aliammari1/Awesome-Ai-Tools/README.md

 - [PyTorch](https://pytorch.org/) - PyTorch is another open-source machine learning framework that is popular among researchers and developers.
 It is known for its ease of use and flexibility.
 - [H2O.ai](https://www.h2o.ai/) - H2O.ai is an open-source machine learning platform that allows you to build and deploy machine learning models at scale.
 - [PyTorch3d](https://pytorch3d.org/) - Pytorch 3d is an open-source library for deep learning with 3d data.
+- [Auto-sklearn](https://automl.github.io/auto-sklearn/) - Auto-sklearn is an automated machine learning toolkit that helps find the best machine learning pipeline for your dataset.
+- [Ludwig](https://ludwig.ai/) - Ludwig is a declarative machine learning framework that makes it easy to build and train models without writing code.

 ### Data Analysis